-So what's happened over the years - and you'll see this figure referred to, frequently growing over the years - is that because Gazprom has continued to deliver gas to Transnistria without requiring that that gas be paid for, the total debt - and it's disputed who is on the hook for that debt - Moldovagaz but - and probably not the Moldovan state - that number is now over \$6 billion, which is quite a large amount for Moldova.
+So what's happened over the years-and you'll see this figure referred to, frequently growing over the years-is that because Gazprom has continued to deliver gas to

+Transnistria without requiring that that gas be paid for, the total debt-and it's disputed who is on the hook for that debt-Moldovagaz, and probably not the Moldovan state-that number is now over \$6 billion, which is quite a large amount for Moldova.
 Where does that money go?
 Well, first of all, that number is not necessarily a real cost number.
-So we have to think about how is that subsidy - because, in effect, it's one of the - probably the most important way in which Russia subsidizes the existence of Transnistria.
+So we have to think about how is that subsidy-because, in effect, it's one of the-probably the most important way in which Russia subsidizes the existence of Transnistria.

 That gas, though, has to be monetized.
 So how is it monetized today?
-Today it's monetized through one of - in part - I mean, in part the way it works is Tiraspoltransgas delivers natural gas to residential and industrial customers, charges the rates that it charges - highly subsidized low rates for residential customers; individually negotiated rates for industrial customers, which I believe are generally still lower than the - almost always still lower than the prices on the right bank or in Europe - and that money goes into an account called the gas account.
+Today it's monetized through one of-in part the way it works is Tiraspoltransgas delivers natural gas to residential and industrial customers, charges the rates that it charges-highly subsidized low rates for residential customers; individually negotiated rates for industrial customers, which I believe are generally still lower than the-almost always still lower than the prices on the right bank or in Europe-and that money goes into an account called the gas account.

-So, in recent years, more and more - there's been some great work about this by some guys at IDIS Viitorul in Moldova, and I'll - if anybody's interested, I can send you the link to their recent study, which is fortunately in English, tracking the amount that has sort of accrued over the years.
+There's been some great work about this by some guys at IDIS Viitorul in Moldova, and I'll-if anybody's interested, I can send you the link to their recent study, which is fortunately in English, tracking the amount that has sort of accrued over the years.
 And so a number of years ago, when I discussed this with a Transnistrian de facto official, he said, oh, well, this is a way that we use to sort of fill in holes that we have from time to time in our budget, but more and more it's become actually a key way of making up the Transnistrians' budget.
 So a very, very important subsidy.

-And the biggest source of revenue - of gas revenue is this - is the power plant that does produce some 70 percent of Moldova's electricity.
+And the biggest source of gas revenue is the power plant that does produce some 70 percent of Moldova's electricity.
 That's called Moldova GRES.
-Has a couple of different - sometimes it's referred to by Kuchurgan, the village that it's - that it's located in.
+Sometimes it's referred to by Kuchurgan, the village that it's located in.
 It's owned by Inter RAO, which is a subsidiary of RAO UES.
 And it was originally designed to power all of the Moldovan SSR and parts of Romania, parts of Bulgaria, parts of Ukraine, so it has a huge capacity.
-So even though at the moment I think only nine of 12 turbines are operational or something like that, it can still - it still has quite a substantial capacity to export.
-And it's exported from Romania - to Romania, even, from time to time.
+So even though at the moment I think only 9 of 12 turbines are operational or something like that, it still has quite a substantial capacity to export.
+And it's exported to Romania, even, from time to time.